terintealexandrin18/p1ebike/README.md

 <img src="assets/picture/readmefiles/navbar.jpg" alt="Navigation bar">

-- The navigation bar displays the current active page with a green background (only for large screens).
+- The navigation bar displays the current active page with a green background.
-- The navigation bar will increase in size when the mouse is placed above it.
+- The navigation bar will increase in size when the mouse is placed above it (only for large screens).
 - On smaller screens, the font size of the navigation bar is reduced.

 ### Landing Page